codr4life/snabl/README.md

 ```

 #### Namespacing
-Snabl uses sigils to support local reasoning.
+Snabl uses sigils to simplify local reasoning.
 Types start with uppcercase letters, variables are prefixed with `@`, macros use `!` or `:` as suffix depending on arity.
-Apart from literals, anything else is most likely a function.
+Apart from literals; anything else is either a constant such as `t`, `f` and `nil`; or a function.

 ```
 {41 let: foo @foo ++}